Pregnancy Discharge: When It's Normal & What It Means

 Imagem ilustrativa número 1

-Vaginal discharge can be a sign of serious health problems when it's greenish, yellow, has a strong smell, or causes some type of pain.
+Vaginal discharge during pregnancy can be a sign of serious health problems when it's greenish, yellow, has a strong smell, or causes some type of discomfort.
 Some common health problems that can cause a discharge to appear during pregnancy include:

 1. Yeast infections